-Apple Almond Sage Stuffed Pork Chops – Delicious succulent stuffed pork chops with an old fashioned baked cornbread stuffing that has the added deliciousness of fresh thyme, pecans and apples.
+Apple Almond Sage Stuffed Pork Chops – Delicious succulent stuffed pork chops with an old fashioned baked crusty bread stuffing that has the added deliciousness of fresh thyme, almonds and apples.

 - 4 large butterfly cut pork loin chops

 - 2 cloves minced garlic